 Yesterday, I had an ALS hearing in Marietta on a case involving a refusal to submit to a breath test, along with a blood test that was the result of a warrant.

-The result is the unusual situation where a person is accused of refusing to submit to test why there is an actual test.
+The result is the unusual situation where a person is accused of refusing to submit to test when there was an actual test.
 A review of the Georgia ALS Process will shed light on this unusual situation.

 A person has a right to refuse to submit to testing under the Georgia Implied Consent Law.
 In the event of a refusal, their driver's license will be suspended for 12 months.
 Our office will appeal that suspension by sending the Department of Driver Services a 30-day letter.